 In Thunderpants, Patrick has the disability of excessive farting.
 It is later discovered however that this can be used to power a rocket into space because his twin stomachs resemble the rocket's engine.

 RoboCop.
 Most of his damaged body is replaced by cybernetics, even parts that didn't need to be removed.
+This leaves him incredibly strong and Immune to Bullets, if slow.

 In the Thai movie Chocolate, the main character suffers from severe autism with the attendant social difficulties and learning disabilities.
 Her autism however enables her to naturally absorb martial arts fromBruce Lee and Tony Jaa movies on television.
 She then progresses through the entire movie, beating up trained fighters and men twice her size.
 The only warrior who challenges her has Tourette syndrome, which allows him to make unusual moves, but she's able to adopt his style as well and defeat him.